thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <complex_reasoning>
     <![CDATA[
-      {Is the answer derived through multi-step reasoning that includes at least 3 distinct logical steps or connections?}
+      {Is the answer derived through multi-step reasoning that includes at least 3 distinct logical steps or connections?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[